You can create applications for Liferay DXP as Java EE-style Web Application

 Open your Liferay DXP instance in a file explorer and add a

 portal-ext.propertiesfile with the following properties:

-These properties store your generated WAB into your Liferay DXP instance’s
+These properties store your generated WAB into your Liferay instance’s

 osgi/wabsfolder.
 You can learn more about these properties in the Module Framework Web Application Bundles properties section.
-Restart Liferay DXP for these changes to be recognized.
+Restart Liferay to use these properties.

-Copy your WAR plugin in your Liferay DXP instance’s
+Copy your WAR plugin in your Liferay instance’s

 osgi/wabsfolder and inspect the generated WAB.